SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 is listening, out of a sense of public duty and moral obligation.
 Few other economists teach from this motive.
 They teach from textbooks for a paycheck and academic career.
 They have no idea at least 25% of what they teach is nonsense, and in fact unethical.
-If you know you do not know the truth, what are you teaching for?
+If you know this, what are you teaching for?

 Never teach for a paycheck.

 Expect a paycheck, but don't let that be the reason you teach.
 OK, I do not personally know a lot of economics teachers, I'm just guessing, but prove me wrong!
+Can it be that they are not teaching economics for a pay check and yet refuse to inquire into the fundamental truths of the subject?
-What I do know is that Mosler does not do it for any income.
+What I do know is that Mosler at least does not do it for any income.
 He is pure.
-But, of course, considered a crank and heretic by mainstream economists, all all persuasions, post-keynesians, marxists, new Keynesians and neoclassical alike.
+But, of course, considered a crank and heretic by mainstream economists, of all persuasions, post-keynesians, marxists, new Keynesians and neoclassical alike.
+Warren Mosler is a Copernicus of our times.
+It is lucky Stephanie Kelton has not yet been burned at the metaphorical stake.
+You could say Steve Keen was the one burned at the stake, but like you'd expect for an Aussie, he survived the ordeal and only increased his cuss word frequency.

 ## Suspended Judgment

-There's little point ruining a fantasy scfi stroy with realist gripes.
-However, I can make an exception when you out characters and actors in jeopardy --- by which I mean painting them histrionically.
+There's little point ruining a fantasy scifi story with realist gripes.
+However, I can make an exception when you put characters and actors in entertianment jeopardy --- by which I mean painting them histrionically.
+It ruins the pure entertainment experience, at least for us hard scifi art snobs.
 This is what Liu Cixin seemed to have to contrive.

 Here is what I mean.
-Imagine the scenario of begin confronted with outright miracles was a thing, and was presented only to a few top scientists.
+Imagine the scenario of *begin confronted with outright miracles* was a thing, and was presented only to a few top scientists.
 What would be their response?
 It would not be to commit suicide.
 Did Liu Cixin really need to make the story about physicist suicides?
-It think that was unnecessary fro the plot.
+It think that was unnecessary for the plot.
 Most physicists I know would be intrigued, and first would look to counsel one another to check not everyone was going insane.
 Science just is not done in such isolation as portrayed in *Three Body Problem*.
 And it did not have to be written that way.
 The